 6 Weeks Prior to Vacation

-Pre vacation "To Do" list.
+Pre Vacation "To Do" List

 Advance planning can enrich a vacation and give it more substance.
 Although some of our tips must be done if you'll be vacationing in another country, others are optional considerations that can expand your appreciation of the destination and the journey.

-Copy of Medical Prescription(s) - If you have tons of medication or take substances that could be used as recreational drugs get a
+Copy of Medical Prescriptions - If you have tons of medication or take substances that could be used as recreational drugs get a

 - Check Valid Dates - Ensure that your credit card, debit card,

 Your passport must not expire during your trip and when visiting some

 - Gather Information - There's still lots of time to research your destination and refine your travel plans.

 tours, local bargains, etc. Good information sources are, the world wide

 libraries and book stores.

 - Learn the Lingo - It's not too late to pick up at least a few

 for a house or pet sitter.
 You're in luck if you have a trusted friend

-an eye on the house, bring in (and posssibly forward) the mail, forward
+an eye on the house, bring in (and possibly forward) the mail, forward

 who have undergone security checks and are willing to stay in your home

 gardens.
-A high percentage of people who housesit are retired couples.
+A high percentage of people who house-sit are retired couples.

 Negotiate particulars (like whether they would mow the lawn, answer

 couple from those who respond to your request.

-Learn more at Housecarers.com.
+Get Free Sitters - Learn more at Housecarers.com.